steedos/help/en-us/workflow/admin_organizations.md

 ## Organization settings
-Space admins should finish settings previously, including organization settings, user settings and flow role settings.Here comes to organization settings.
+In Steedos Workflow，space admins should finish settings previously, including organization settings, user settings and flow role settings.Here comes to organization settings.

-In Steedos Workflow，you can establish a multi-tiered corporate structure.
+You can establish a multi-tiered corporate structure in Steeods Workflow.
 Enter the workspace and click on “Workflow”.
 Then click on “Organization”, and you can do more settings.
   - Create a new organization
       - Root organization.
 After entering the interface, click the “New” button.
 Then enter its name to create the root organization
       - Sub-organization.
 When organization A select organization B as Parent, A becomes the sub-organization of B.